openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This section defines a profile of OpenID4VP for use with the W3C Digital Credentials API [@!w3c.digital_credentials_api].

 The W3C Digital Credentials API defines a Web Platform API which allows web sites acting as Verifiers to request the presentation of Verifiable Credentials.
-The API itself does not define a credential exchange protocol but can be used with multiple protocols.
-The user agent working together with other layers of the platform/operating system and based on the permission of the End-User will send to the Wallet of the End-User's choice the request data along with the web origin of the Verifier.
+The API itself does not define a Credential exchange protocol but can be used with multiple protocols.
+The Web Platform, working in conjunction with other layers, such as the app platform/operating system, and based on the permission of the End-User, will send the request data along with the web origin of the Verifier to the End-User's chosen Wallet.

 The design of this OpenID4VP profile utilizes the mechanisms of the W3C Digital Credentials API while also allowing to leverage advanced security features of OpenID4VP, if needed.
 It also defines the OpenID4VP request parameter that MAY be used with the W3C Digital Credentials API.